EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \subsection{Workflow of {\tool}}

-Conventional learning approaches~\cite{DBLP:journals/corr/abs-2308-10462, guo2024large, DBLP:journals/corr/abs-2308-12950, DBLP:journals/corr/abs-2401-14196} typically rely on computationally expensive fine-tuning to improve the capabilities of LLM-based agents.
-In contrast, {\tool} equips LLM agents with the dual-memory mechanism, enabling them to continuously acquire knowledge from their own repair experiences without requiring parametric updates.
+Conventional learning approaches~\shortcite{DBLP:journals/corr/abs-2308-10462, guo2024large, DBLP:journals/corr/abs-2308-12950, DBLP:journals/corr/abs-2401-14196} typically rely on computationally expensive fine-tuning to improve the capabilities of LLM-based agents.
+In contrast, {\tool} equips LLM agents with the dual-memory mechanism, enabling them to continuously acquire knowledge from their own repair experiences without requiring parameter updates.
 However, directly deploying {\tool} introduces a cold-start problem, where no historical repair experience is initially available to populate the memory systems.
 To overcome this, {\tool} adopts a two-phase strategy.
 In the initial phase, it is applied to a seed set of software issues to generate corresponding repair trajectories.
 The Memory Module then organizes these trajectories into two complementary memories.
 During this phase, {\tool} operates without accessing prior memories, and its prompts remain static.
 In the inference phase, {\tool} activates both memory systems: retrieving relevant demonstrations from episodic memory and recalling reflective insights from semantic memory.
 This enables {\tool} to dynamically compose context-aware, experience-driven prompts, progressively enhancing its repair capabilities.